 During the two days we intensively worked on shaping our products, to make sure they have an impact for the people who will use it.

-LISTEN has started and our first step was to find out, what we need to know, in order to develop materials that are tailored to our beneficiaries’ needs.
+The LISTEN team has started its first activities – our first step was to find out, what we need to know, in order to develop materials that are tailored to our beneficiaries’ needs.

 For this purpose we have created an online survey that addresses educators working with refugees and/or storytelling and asks about their experiences and practices.

-Learn more about our project and how you can support the LISTEN consortium from our first newsletter that can be viewed or downloaded by clicking here: LISTEN_Newsletter 1.
+Learn more about our project and how you can support the LISTEN consortium from our first newsletter.

 Welcome to the LISTEN project.
 LISTEN stands for “Learning from Intercultural Storytelling” and aims to develop appraoches to support learning of refugees and other groups of involuntary migrants with storytelling approaches.